Florence Foster Jenkins January 3, 2017

 Eventually, she came to understand that people enjoyed her so immensely because of her role as an accidental comedienne.
 But rising laughter out of people didn’t much stop her from loving the craft she only professionally undertook for a short period of time.
 “People may say I can’t sing,” she famously proclaimed toward the end of her life.
 “But no one can ever say I didn’t sing.”

-Florence Foster Jenkins (2016), a Stephen Frears directed tragicomedy predominantly focused on her final year of living, effectually encapsulates why the woman captured the hearts of the American public so unfeasibly quickly.
+Florence Foster Jenkins (2016), a Stephen Frears-directed tragicomedy predominantly focused on her final year, effectively encapsulates why the woman captured the hearts of the American public so unfeasibly quickly.
 Through Meryl Streep’s predictably wonderful performance as the delusional singer, we’re given a personality whose looniness, on stage and off, is totally endearing.
 We can guffaw at her sounding like one of Simon Cowell’s many targets of snarling criticisms all we want, sure, but in the film she’s additionally made human, and considering how difficult it inevitably is to detail the life of a character perfectly fit for a particularly brutal Saturday Night Live skit, that’s a triumph in itself.

 Looking like a razzly dazzly Technicolor Hepburn and Tracy feature, too, it’s fizzy escapism one can get behind, being just light enough to lose oneself in and just weighty enough to avoid getting whisked away in the winds of forgettability.
 And we get to witness some of the best performances of the year.
 Streep is masterfully screwball with a hint of melancholy (she’s especially impressive in scenes wherein Jenkins is performing for an audience, considering her own notable singing abilities), but revelatory are Hugh Grant, as Jenkins’s dutiful husband, and The Big Bang Theory’s Simon Helberg, as the jittery pianist McMoon.